-The role of technological innovation and its positive impact on competitiveness, development and growth of regions has been of substantial interest in numerous articles (for example Davelaar and Nijkamp 1989, 1992, Feldman 1994a, Frenkel and Shefer 1997, Feldman and Kutay 1997, Davelaar and Nijkamp 1997, Ciccone and Hall 1996, Baptista and Swann 1998 and Porter 1998).
+The role of technological innovation and its positive impact on competitiveness, development and growth of regions has been of substantial interest in numerous articles (for example Davelaar and Nijkamp 1989, Feldman 1994a, Frenkel and Shefer 1997, Feldman and Kutay 1997, Davelaar and Nijkamp 1997, Ciccone and Hall 1996, Baptista and Swann 1998 and Porter 1998).
 Grossman and Helpman (1990a, and b, 1991, 1994) for example, state that regions with a high level of innovation grow faster than comparable regions with low innovation rates.
-Looking at the story from a firm perspective, the potential importance of a firm's locational environment for its innovation activities has increasingly attracted attention (for example Kleinknecht and Poot 1992, Hassink 1993, Roper and Thanki 1995).
-Among these studies Roper et al. (2000) find no support for the hypothesis that industry concentration positively influences innovation propensity of firms in the UK although they do find, besides industry R&D intensity, participation in inter-firm networks and regional industrial composition to be significant.
-Moreover, they find a positive impact of the share of regional employment in small firms on firms' innovation activity indicating the importance of smaller firms for regional innovation performance.
+Looking at the story from a firm perspective, the potential importance of a firm's locational environment for its innovation activities has increasingly attracted attention (for example Kleinknecht and Poot 1992, Hassink 1993).
+Roper et al. (2000) find no support for the hypothesis that industry concentration positively influences the innovation propensity of firms in the UK.
+However, they do find other significant factors such as industry R&D intensity and firms' participation in inter-firm networks.
+Moreover, they find a positive impact of the share of regional employment in small firms on firms' innovation activity, indicating the importance of smaller firms for regional innovation performance.

-A firm's rate of innovation is likely to be affected by internal factors such as its age, size, industry and its R&D-intensity and by factors external to the firm.
+A firm's rate of innovation is likely to be affected by internal factors such as its age, size, industry and its R&D intensity, as well as by factors external to the firm.
 Shefer and Frenkel (1998) define the sum of external factors as the 'local innovation milieu'.
-These factors include the rate of local innovation, the degree of cooperation and collaboration among firms.
-They find that R&D-intensity and a skilled labor force have a significant positive affect on innovation propensity.
-Moreover, they find that young firms are more likely to innovate in high- but not in low-tech industries indicating that the effects of agglomeration and localization on the degree of innovation are stronger in industries were knowledge is presumably more codified or even tacit.
-Love and Roper (2001a) extend these analyzes by considering the influence of locational factors in outsourcing decisions in the innovation process.
-However, they find little evidence that locational factors play a role for such outsourcing decisions.
-Feldman and

-Audretsch (1999) investigate the question whether diversity or specialization of economic activities in a region better promote innovation.
+These factors include the rate of local innovation and the degree of cooperation and collaboration among firms.
+They find that R&D intensity and a skilled labor force have a significant positive effect on innovation propensity.
+Moreover, they find that young firms are more likely to innovate in high-tech industries, but not in low-tech industries.
+This indicates that the effects of agglomeration and localization on the degree of innovation are stronger in industries where knowledge is presumably more codified or even tacit.
+Love and Roper (2001a) extend these analyzes by considering the influence of locational factors on outsourcing decisions in the innovation process.
+However, they find little evidence that locational factors play a role in such outsourcing decisions.
+Feldman and Audretsch (1999) investigate the question of whether diversity or specialization of economic activities in a region better promotes innovation.
 They come to the conclusion that diversity across complementary industries, presumably gaining from inter-industry knowledge spillovers, best promotes innovation activity (see also Jacobs 1969).